magento/knowledge-base/src/troubleshooting/general/updater-application-is-not-available-error.md

 ## Affected products/versions

-* Magento Commerce 2.2.x, 2.3.x
+* Adobe Commerce on-premises 2.2.x, 2.3.x
 * Magento Open Source 2.2.x, 2.3.x

 ## Solution

 To resolve this issue, see if there is a `<magento_root>/update` directory that contains files and subdirectories.
-Otherwise, see [Set up the updater](https://devdocs.magento.com/guides/v2.3/comp-mgr/updater/update-updater.html) .
+Otherwise, see [Set up the updater](https://devdocs.magento.com/guides/v2.3/comp-mgr/updater/update-updater.html) in our developer documentation.